damayantiazure/devsecops/Labs/Module-4-Automating-a-Secure-and-Compliant-Pipeline.md

     ![Run AutoFix](./images/Module4-RemediationAutoFixRun.png =600x)

-> (Optional maybe not work, preview features)
+> (Optional Functionality may not work due the FixControlScripts being a Preview Feature)

-10. To run these scripts read the instructions in the `README.txt` file.
+10. Running these scripts are not recommended as part of this lab.
+Typical remediation paths would include a partnership between the

-11. After running the scripts, trigger the Pipeline and verify the results.
-Note that you will need to manually fix the Controls that do not generate the AutoFix Scripts.
+    Developer and Operations teams to ensure the DEV, TEST, or PROD environments are not impacted by the changes.